Joel Rudman

-Dr. Joel Rudman is an American politician and physician who currently serves as a state representative for the 3rd district in the Florida House of Representatives.
+Joel Rudman (born 5 March 1970) is an American politician and physician who served as a state representative for the 3rd district in the Florida House of Representatives from 2022 through 2025.
 Rudman resides in Navarre, his legislative district's largest community, and is a member of the Republican Party.

 Career

-In addition to being a state representative, Rudman is also a physician.
-He operates a local medical clinic called Holly Navarre Medical Clinic.
+In addition to being a state representative, Rudman is also a Board Certified family physician.
+He operates a local medical clinic called Holley Navarre Medical Clinic.
+He also worked for 13 years as a NASCAR staff physician at Daytona International Speedway.

 Florida House of Representatives

 Rudman was elected to the Florida House of Representatives in 2022.
+He ran for office after being accused by the American Board of Family Medicine of “denigrating (their) vaccine efforts”.